wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ### Algorithm

 ```
-1. So it  starts with an  **element** in the array
+1. So it  starts with an  element in the array

-    It iterative approach it is already considering the fact that one item array is always sorted
+    It is a iterative approach and considering the fact that one item array is always sorted

-2. Compares two nearby element to merge a sorted sub array
+2. Compares two nearby element to merge into a sorted sub array

-    Similarly we merge other sorted subarrays like we have done in top down recursive approach **(two-pointer approach)**
+    Similarly we then merge the sorted subarrays like we have done in top down recursive approach (two-pointer approach)

 4. Contines until we a sorted array
 ```